pfuntner/bruno-packer/simple1/README.md

     docker.simple1: Container ID: 277c3a9b8f97fd6a2591b635153474217fe3d1675ce76cc4e3889e55ef9c3b35
 ```

-When I looked at the inforamtion captured about `/tmp` at the time the image was build, it's fine:
+When I looked at the inforamtion captured about `/tmp` at the time the image was build, it's fine, which is totally expected because the `/tmp` was not mapped:
 ```
 drwxrwxrwt 1 root root 4096 Dec 21 12:17 /tmp
 ```